awsdocs/aws-codedeploy-user-guide/doc_source/getting-started-create-service-role.md

 +  Retrieve information about CloudWatch alarms\.
 + Publish information to Amazon SNS topics\.

-For AWS Lambda deployments, attach the **AWSCodeDeployRoleForLambda** policy\.
+For AWS Lambda deployments, attach the **AWSCodeDeployRoleForLambdaLimited** policy\.
 It provides the permissions for your service role to:
 +  Read, update, and invoke AWS Lambda functions and aliases\.
 +  Access revision files in Amazon S3 buckets\.
 +  Publish information to Amazon SNS topics\.